 As Rod Banner neatly summarises on 3la: MADTech is about “selling to an increasingly savvy and intolerant audience, using new tools and new strategies.”

-Why MADTech is Necessary
+Why MADTech is necessary

 Brands quickly moved their marketing efforts into the online space and social media in particular.
 However, the success was mixed and notable early successes were relatively short-lived in most cases.

-Millenials were quick to mistrust brands on social media, especially when there was a clear disconnect between what brands were saying and reality.
+Millennials were quick to mistrust brands on social media, especially when there was a clear disconnect between what brands were saying and reality.
 With digital advertising, a point was soon reached where consumers were no longer engaging.
 They were being bombarded with ads and over-messaged every time they went online.
 These ads did not speak to them directly.
 Again, we reached a point where something had to change.

 The next stage of transformation placed the consumer at the forefront of everything.
 A unique and highly-personalised experience for individual consumers was now the key to effective marketing.
 This required a new way of thinking and a whole set of new tools to help connect and engage with audiences – MADTech was born.

-MADTech and Data
+MADTech marketing innovation and data